Red House (Casa Colorada) Tours and Tickets

 Today, the Casa's thick-walled corridors and sturdy rooms are home to the Museo de Santiago, a solid museum featuring dioramas about key moments in the Chilean history.

-2 Tours and Activities to Experience Red House (Casa Colorada)
+Tours and Tickets to Experience Red House (Casa Colorada)